Chain of Fools

 "Chain of Fools" is a song written by Don Covay.
-Aretha Franklin first released the song as a single in 1967 and subsequently it appeared on many of her albums.
-It hit number one on the Billboard Hot Rhythm & Blues chart and number two on Billboard's Hot 100 chart.
+Aretha Franklin first released the song as a single in 1967, which hit number one on the Billboard Hot Rhythm & Blues chart and number two on the Billboard Hot 100.
+It later appeared on her 1968 album Lady Soul.

 History

-Asked by Jerry Wexler, producer with Atlantic Records, to create songs for Otis Redding, Covay recorded a demo of "Chain of Fools", a song he had written in his youth while singing gospel with his brothers and sisters.
-The recording featured Covay singing and playing guitar, overdubbed with himself singing background.

-Listening to the demo, Wexler chose to place the song with Aretha Franklin rather than Redding.
-It became one of her chain of hit singles.
+When asked by Atlantic Records producer Jerry Wexler to write songs for Otis Redding, Don Covay recorded a demo of "Chain of Fools", a song he had written in his youth while singing gospel with his brothers and sisters.
+After listening to the demo, Wexler chose to give the song to Aretha Franklin rather than Redding.

+The song was edited down from 4:03 to 2:47 for the original Lady Soul LP & 45 rpm single; the original long version first appeared on the quadraphonic LP The Best of Aretha Franklin in 1973, and later on the 1995 remaster of Lady Soul on Rhino Records.

 Reception

+Cash Box magazine said that the song was "a smashing entry that will top both blues and pop charts" with "heavy rhythmic push, and an overwhelming vocal impact."

-It reached number one on the U.S. R&B chart, staying there for four weeks.
+The single reached number one on the U.S. R&B chart, staying there for four weeks.
 "Chain of Fools" also peaked at number two on the Billboard Hot 100, behind "Judy in Disguise (With Glasses)" by John Fred & His Playboy Band.
 It won the Grammy Award for Best Female R&B Vocal Performance, and later a Grammy Hall of Fame Award.
-In 2004, this song was ranked #249 on Rolling Stone's list of The 500 Greatest Songs of All Time.
-The trademark tremolo guitar licks at the introduction were played by Joe South.
-The song was edited for LP & 45; the original long version appeared on the quadrophonic LP The Best of Aretha Franklin in 1973 (later released on a quadrophonic DVD by Rhino in 2010), and on the 1995 Rhino remastering of Lady Soul.
-Cash Box said that the song was "a smashing entry that will top both blues and pop charts" with "heavy rhythmic push, and an overwhelming vocal impact."
+In 2004, it was ranked #249 on Rolling Stone's list of The 500 Greatest Songs of All Time.
+The tremolo guitar in the song's introduction was played by Joe South.

 Live recordings have appeared on the albums Aretha in Paris (1968) and VH1 Divas Live (1998, with Mariah Carey).